 The day after her arrest, in what is reminiscent of a day time telenova (soap opera), a woman claiming to be her aunt made a statement claiming that Evo’s son is actually alive.
 The boy, named Ernesto Fidel, supposedly lives in La Paz and attends the prestigious Calvert College which is consistent with previous claims of the #NO campaign.

 This obviously caused quite a stir in the press.
-Evo was quick to address the media, stating that he was delighted to hear about his son and would like to meet him as quickly as possible to act as a father figure.
+Evo was quick to address the media, stating that he was delighted to hear about his son being alive and would like to meet him as quickly as possible to act as a father figure.

 Zapata denied his request, saying that she would present their son in front of the international media at a time that was convenient (for her, I assume).
 Evo threatened to sue her for defamation if she failed to prove the child exists, but she continues to refuse to cooperate.